ben854719/Biometric-Aware-Fraud-Risk-Dashboard-with-Agentic-AI/README.md

 ## RS256 Asymmetric Encryption Setup:

 -  is an RSA signature algorithm used with JSON Web Tokens (JWT).
 It uses a private key to sign data and a public key to verify it.

-## OpenCV:

-- To enable biometric signal processing and avatar video analysis in Google Colab, install OpenCV with "!pip install opencv-python-headless" for optimized performance in      headless environments.

 ## LangGraph and LangChain - Autonomous Investigative Agents: